 In 1986, the Saturn Awards gifted young Mr. Oliver -- the film's star -- with the award for 'Best Performance By A Younger Actor.'

-A star is born!
-On this day in 1986, Gobots: Battle Of The Rock Lords served up animated SciFi action for the young at heart.
-This feature starred the voices of Roddy McDowall, Margot Kidder, and Telly Savalas.
+On this day in 1986 (in the U.S.), Gobots: Battle Of The Rock Lords served up animated SciFi action for the young at heart.
+Directed by Don Lusk, Ray Patterson, and Alan Zaslove from a story by Jeff Segal, this feature starred the voices of Roddy McDowall, Margot Kidder, Telly Savalas, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "The Go-Bots fight to rescue the Rock People."